-The official brand which produces tires for NASCAR is Goodyear.
-While Goodyear has been providing tires for NASCAR for the last 60 years, they became NASCAR’s official tire brand in 1997.
-Their Eagle Radical Race tire is the official tire for NASCAR vehicles.
-Approximately 75,000 tires were used for NASCAR in 2015, with 35 million dollars spent on NASCAR tires in 2016.
-Each tire set is valued around 2,000 dollars, about 500 for each tire.
-While Goodyear produces 159 million tires a year, 100,000 racing tires are produced annually and crafted by hand in Akron, Ohio.
+The official tire supplier for NASCAR is Goodyear.
+While Goodyear has been providing tires for NASCAR for the last 60 years, it became NASCAR’s official tire brand in 1997.
+Their Eagle Radial race tire is the official tire for NASCAR vehicles.
+Approximately 75,000 tires are used each year in NASCAR, at the cost of about $35 million.
+Each tire set is valued at around $2,000 dollars, or $500 per tire.
+While Goodyear produces 159 million road tires a year, only 100,000 racing tires are produced annually, and they are crafted by hand in Akron, Ohio.
 The factory is connected to Goodyear’s main headquarters, and tires are tested and handled meticulously to ensure quality.
-Each tire is crafted specifically for the track they will be racing on, with attributes to the design including tread, traction, heat resistance, and durability.
+Each tire is crafted specifically for the track they will be racing on, with consideration taken to tread, traction, heat resistance, and durability.

-Unlike street tires, NASCAR requires an inner liner for tracks which are more than a mile long.
-An inner liner is much like another tire mounted to the interior of the tire, in case the outer tire succumbs to damage.
-Tires are also protected by reinforced sidewalls to support heavy loads.
+Unlike street tires, NASCAR tires are protected by reinforced sidewalls to support heavy loads.
 The outer tires of NASCAR vehicles look smooth.
 While the outer tire may look bald, this is actually part of its design.
 The more rubber on the tire is touching the ground, the more traction the wheel provides on dry surfaces.
-While treading is great for wet weather design, NASCAR races are put on pause for a wet track or wet weather conditions.
+While treading is great for wet weather design, NASCAR races are typically suspended during wet weather conditions.

 The right and left sides of the car require different kinds of tires and modifications.
-NASCAR drivers and astronaut launches actually experience the same G-force of 3 Gs.
-G-force is a measuring system of accelerated force comparative to earth’s natural gravity.
-The most force is put on the right side tires, as they are the ones that take the impact on left turns around corners.
+NASCAR drivers and astronaut launches experience similar forces of up to 3 Gs.
+G-force is a measuring system of accelerated force compared to earth’s natural gravity.
+The most force is put on the right-side tires, as they are the ones that take the impact on left turns around corners.
 These corners mean the right front tire is handling 4,000 pounds of weight while turning.
-To handle the immense weight, right side tires are inflated to 45 psi (pounds per square inch) while left side tires are only inflated to 36 psi.
+To handle the immense force, right-side tires are inflated to over 50 PSI (pounds per square inch), while left-side tires are inflated to less than 30 PSI.